pippim/pippim.github.io/programs/mserve.md

 # Introduction

-This Music Player (**mserve**) entertains you with animated graphics,
-VU meters and scrolling lyrics.
-It includes functions to encode CDs with track titles and artwork automatically obtained from MusicBrainz database.
-It automatically gets the lyrics score from the internet, and lets you synchronize them clicking each lyrics score line as it is sung.
+**mserve** (Music Server) is firstly a Music Player entertains you with animated graphics, VU meters and scrolling lyrics.
+Secondly, it encode CDs with track titles and artwork automatically obtained from the *MusicBrainz* database. **mserve** automatically downloads lyrics scores from the internet.
+Lyrics score lines can be synchronized by simply clicking each line as it is sung.

 ## Multiple Everything
+{:.no_toc}

 ***<font size="5"> Why have one when you can have multiples?: </font>***